radius-project/docs/docs/content/author-apps/networking/howto-tls-termination-cert-manager/index.md

 contour-envoy   LoadBalancer   10.0.10.1     <EXTERNAL-IP>  80:31734/TCP,443:32517/TCP   67m
 ```

-1. Configure DNS server to set A record for your domain name and external IP address.
+1. Configure your DNS server with an A record for your domain name and external IP address.
+Refer to your DNS provider for instructions on how to configure this.

 ```
 YOUR_DOMAIN A <EXTERNAL-IP>